-The same approach is used by airlines forming alliances (e.g. Star Alliance, Sky Team& One World), based on code & revenue sharing and the harmonization of their standarts and best practices.
+Airlines forming alliances (e.g. Star Alliance, Sky Team& One World) use the same approach, based on code & revenue sharing and the harmonization of their standards and best practices.

 This Alliance will enhance the competitiveness, productivity and dynamism of service providers.
 This is possible by reducing cost and by facilitating their mutual access to information, market, human resource development and finance.
 Thus, strengthening their resilience to better withstand adverse macroeconomic and the challenges of a more liberalized business environment.